 Because of the importance of making the right decisions about incapacity and legacy planning, it is important that you get help from an experienced attorney who can explain to you how best to use legal tools to your advantage.
 An experienced attorney can also guide you through the probate process or through the processes that are necessary to cope with serious illness, such as guardianship or conservatorship proceedings.

-Unsworth LaPlante, PLC offers personalized help and we make the estate planning and probate processes as easy and stress-free as possible for our clients.
+Unsworth LaPlante, PLLC offers personalized help and we make the estate planning and probate processes as easy and stress-free as possible for our clients.
 We have also prepared a glossary of definitions of some of the most common words that you need to know to address end of life issues, legacy planning, and the issues that arise due to serious illness, injury, or death of a loved one.

 Some of the key estate plan terms you need to know include the following:

 A-B Trust: This is the term used for a type of trust that married couples commonly use.
 It makes it possible to provide financially for a spouse after your death while not giving up control over who ultimately inherits your wealth.
 It also allows both spouses to combine their estate tax exemptions so more money can be transferred to heirs or beneficiaries without tax being incurred.